In This Section –

 The encephalitic (furious) form characterizes extreme aggression (mad dog syndrome), rage & attacking behavior, foaming at the mouth (saliva may adhere to the lips and face), excessive drooling, and the dog may bite moving or inanimate objects.

-The final form of rabies is non-classic and rare, generally associated with seizures and more profound motor and sensory symptoms.
+The final form is non-classic and rare, generally associated with seizures and more profound motor and sensory symptoms.

-Coma – Stage four of rabies is the coma stage and usually begins within 10 days of stage three.
+Coma – Stage four is the coma stage and usually begins within 10 days of stage three.
 The animal may have ongoing hydrophobia, develop prolonged apnea periods, and have flaccid paralysis.

 Death – Following the onset of stage four, the clinical illness progresses towards extensive paralysis, with or without convulsions, and then stupor and death.